Ancient art from ISIS-trashed area of Iraq 'to go for $10M'

 In 1845, a young British adventurer called Austen Henry Layard arrived in Nimrud and began excavations.
 Since the collapse of the Assyrian Empire towards the end of the 7th century BC, the site had remained relatively untouched and he found a wealth of archaeological gems.

-At the time, Iraq was part of the Ottoman Empire, and its Turkish rulers appear to have seen no problem in Layard stripping the region of its heritage.
+At the time, Iraq was part of the Ottoman Empire, and its Turkish rulers appear to have seen no problem in Layard stripping the region of much of its heritage.

 The Grand Vizier of the Ottoman Sultan wrote a letter to Stratford Canning, the then British ambassador, which -- in the words of its recipient -- authorized Layard to "excavate and export to your heart's content."